 The Board holds a regular meeting immediately preceding and/or immediately after each year's Annual Meeting of Shareholders.
-Therefore, members of our Board generally attend Helix's Annual Meetings of Shareholders.
+Therefore, members of the Board generally attend Helix's Annual Meetings of Shareholders.

 The Board encourages its members to attend the Annual Meeting, but does not have a written policy regarding attendance at the meeting.
-All members of the thencurrent Board attended the 2019 Annual Meeting of Shareholders.
+All members of the then-current Board attended the 2020 Annual Meeting of Shareholders.